-General Fund Local Tax Sources
+General Fund Revenue Summary - Local Tax Sources

-Local tax sources make up a majority of funding in the County's general fund.
-The three largest sources provide 93.5% of total local tax dollars from real estate tax assessed on all taxable residential and commercial real estate (\$1.145 per \$100 of assessed value), personal property tax assessed on individual and business personal property, and sales tax levied on the retail sale or rent of most tangible property.

-The smaller sources of tax dollars are levied on the following categories:
+This pie chart provides detail regarding the County's FY21 adopted local tax sources.
+These taxes make up a majority of the funding sources contained in the County's general fund.
+The largest source of local tax dollars (67.1%) comes from the real estate tax (\$1.125 per \$100 of assessed value) assessed on citizen's homes and real estate properties.
+The next largest source (20.5%) is Personal Property Taxes (\$3.70 per \$100 of assessed value) assessed on individual and business personal property.
+The next source (6.0%) is Sales Tax (a tax rate of 1.0%) levied on the retail sale or rent of most tangible property.
+These three tax sources taken together provide 93.6% of total local tax dollars coming into the County.
+The smaller sources of tax dollars include:

-- BPOL Tax levied on gross receipts of County businesses. - Consumer Utility Tax levied on the consumers of electricity and natural gas. - Motor Vehicle License Fee levied in conjunction with the personal property tax. - Recordation Taxes levied when a legal instrument regarding real property such as a deed is recorded with the clerk of the circuit court. - All Other Local miscellaneous tax sources such as TOT and additional taxes. - Other General Property interest earned on all taxes.
+- BPOL tax (2.4%) levied on the gross receipts of County businesses; - Consumer Utility Tax (1.4%) levied on the consumers of electric and natural gas; - Vehicle Tags (1.2%) received from passenger cars and trucks parked or garaged in the County; - Recordation Taxes (0.7%) is levied when a deed or deed of trust is recorded with the clerk of the circuit court; - All Other Local (0.6%) include miscellaneous tax sources such as Bank Franchise Tax, Grantor's (Deeds) Tax, Daily Equipment Rental Tax, and Transient Occupancy Tax; and - Other General Property (0.2%) is interest earned on all taxes.